-Executive Summary
+Executive summary

 Banyule City Council has a long history of valuing and improving its management of the city's urban forest, trees and greening, and developed its first Urban Forest Strategic Plan in 2015.
-In 2019 Council declared a Climate Emergency and recognised the need for an updated approach to managing its urban forest.
+In 2019 Council declared a climate emergency and recognised the need for an updated approach to managing its urban forest.

-This strategy provides a summary of the:
+The Urban Forest Strategy provides a summary of the:

-- benefits of the urban forest - challenges for urban forestry - current state of the urban forest in Banyule - strategic framework that will guide action (definition, vision, principles and key directions) - major actions to be taken over the next ten years - measures of success
+- benefits of the urban forest - challenges for urban forestry - current state of the urban forest in Banyule - strategic framework that will guide action (definition, vision, principles and strategic areas) - major actions to be taken over the next 10 years - · measures of success.

-The Strategy builds on the foundation of the 2015 Urban Forest Strategic Plan (UFSP).
-All 9 goals set in 2015 UFSP match to a principle and strategic area in the Strategy.
-Of the 40 measures were identified in the 2015 UFSP 26 are retained and enhanced in the UFS, 7 are replaced with an improved alternative target and 7 are discarded as no longer appropriate.
-Of the 94 actions were set in the 2015 UFSP 15 have been achieved, 41 are retained, 34 are replaced with an improved alternative action, 4 are discarded as no longer appropriate
+The Urban Forest Strategy builds on the foundation of the 2015 Urban Forest Strategic Plan (UFSP).

+All nine goals set in the 2015 UFSP match to a principle and strategic area in the Urban Forest Strategy.

+Of the 40 measures that were identified in the 2015 UFSP:

+- 26 are retained and enhanced in the Urban Forest Strategy - 7 are replaced with an improved alternative target - 7 are discarded as no longer appropriate.

+Of the 94 actions that were set in the 2015 UFSP:

+- 15 have been achieved - 41 are retained in the Urban Forest Strategy - 34 are replaced with an improved alternative action - 4 are discarded as no longer appropriate.

-This refreshed Strategy has been developed with input from a wide range of stakeholders including the Urban Forest Community Reference Group, Banyule Environment and Climate Action Advisory Committee (BECAAC), Councillors, Council officers, other agencies, and the wider Banyule community through Shaping Banyule (Banyule's community engagement portal).
+The refreshed strategy has been developed with input from a wide range of stakeholders, including the Urban Forest Community Reference Group, Banyule Environment and Climate Action Advisory Committee (BECAAC), councillors, Council officers, other agencies and the wider Banyule community through Shaping Banyule (Banyule's community engagement portal) and public forums.

 The feedback from these stakeholders has informed the future direction by:

-- clarifying what the term urban forest means for Banyule - drafting a vision for the urban forest (a 50+ year vision) - confirming the five principles by which the urban forest will be managed - developing six key directions with major actions for Banyule
+- clarifying what the term urban forest means for Banyule - drafting a vision for the urban forest (a 50+ year vision) - confirming the five principles by which the urban forest will be managed - developing six key directions with major actions for Banyule - providing feedback on the actions.

-The structure of the strategy and the relationship of the vision to the measurements of success are in the following figure.
+The structure of the Urban Forest Strategy and the relationship of the vision to the measurements of success are in Figure 1.